MinaEd/EVACareerMate/README.md

 - `comparison between jobs`

 ⚠️ **Limitations:**
-- **T5-Large** has response quality limitations; can be upgraded to a more fluent LLM.
+- **GEMINI** has response quality limitations; can be upgraded to a more fluent LLM.
 - Prompt templates and chain routing need more tuning.
 - Introduced a `rag_fallback` method to cover **"welcome"**, **"compare"**, or **"growth"** intents when traditional logic fails.